 There are two types of functional cysts, both which are usually harmless:

-- Follicular cyst: Midway through a normal menstrual cycle, an egg will be released from a follicle in preparation for fertilisation.
-However, in some cases the follicle doesn’t rupture and release its egg.
-Instead it grows and turns into a follicular cyst.
+- Follicular cyst: Midway through a normal menstrual cycle an egg will be released from a follicle in preparation for fertilisation.
+In some cases, the follicle doesn’t rupture and release its egg.
+Instead, it grows and turns into a follicular cyst.

-- Corpus luteum cyst: Once a follicle has ruptured, the shell becomes the corpus luteum.
+- Corpus luteum cyst: Once a follicle has ruptured, it becomes a corpus luteum.
 It releases oestrogen and progesterone to promote successful conception.
 In cases where the opening is somehow sealed, fluid accumulates inside the structure causing the corpus luteum to expand into a cyst.

 Some women develop many small cysts on their ovaries.
 This is known as polycystic ovary syndrome (PCOS) and can lead to difficulty getting pregnant.

 There are other causes of ovarian cysts which are unrelated to the normal menstrual function of the ovaries.
 These include: